alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 This is an important lesson.

 > Focus on earning your first €10,
-> instead of just getting users blindly.
+> instead of just increasing your user base blindly.

 The urge to get users quickly has worked for some high-profile cases, but is not how most companies make their money.